marinofelipe/my-site/_drafts/tips_readable_bundle_extensions.md

 When working on Apple's ecosystem we often need to interact with bundled resources. `Storyboard`s (😫), `XIB/NIB`s, `UIImage`s, `LocalizedString`s, `JSON` files (used for testing fixtures for example), and so on.
 <br>

 Nowadays apps tend to be quite `modular` which means working with `maaany bundles`.
-Let's see how we can mimic Apple's `Bundle.main` pattern to have a `reusable, comprehensible and elegant API`, by creating `Swift.Bundle extensions` for each module.
+Let's see how we can mimic Apple's `Bundle.main` static property by creating `Swift.Bundle extensions` for each module, which helps on achieving a `standarized, reusable and comprehensible` API.

 ```swift
 // Let's say we have a Profile module in our app...